 Recent Blog Posts

-Agriculture Secretary Tom Vilsack selected 12 members to serve on the U.S. Department of Agriculture’s (USDA) inaugural Secretary’s Advisory Committee for Urban Agriculture to provide input on policy development and to help identify barriers to urban agriculture as USDA works to promote urban farming and the economic opportunities it provides in cities across the country.
+USDA is seeking nominations for four positions on the Federal Advisory Committee for Urban Agriculture and Innovative Production.
+Nominations will be open to public from May 15, 2023, to July 15, 2023.
+The 12-member Committee, which was assembled in March 2022, is part of USDA’s efforts to increase support for urban agriculture and innovative production.
+Members of the committee provide input on policy development and to help identify barriers to urban agriculture as USDA works to promote urban farming and the economic opportunities it provides in cities across the country.
+Learn more.

 Sourced from Morning Ag Clips

 The recent Wiser on Wednesday workshop offered hands-on training for the Knowledge Exchange's new custom report builder, the Knowledge Explorer.
 Participants learned the basics of building a report, key tool features, and the many data options available.
 The co-hosts were Stacy Cochran and Katie Phillips, program managers from the Knowledge Exchange (KX), and Brian Butler and Valerie Kohlwey from the Learning and Organizational Development (LOD).
 Check out the Knowledge Builder to pull data for your community.
 Here is the session recording.
 Session PowerPoint.